digitalmpasto/code_journal/_posts/2019-11-13-section-2-boolean-logic.md

 true == "1"  //true  (any string number except "1" doesn't equal 'true') 0 == false  //true
 null == undefined  //true
 Nan == NaN  //false  (NaN [Not a Number] - So Not a Number is not comparable to Not a Number.
-"One of the weirdest quirks of Javascript)
+"One of the weirdest quirks of Javascript."